Skip to main content

 As a minimum, the transactions file needs to contain the following columns with information:

-• Message: this field also contains information about the transaction needed to identify the service or vendor.
-It is normally excluded in an exported file if you don't ask for "additional data", "all details" etc. Without this field, Substly will only be able to map up a part of your services and costs.
+• message: this field also contains information about the transaction needed to identify the service or vendor.
+It is usually excluded in an exported file if you don't ask for "additional data", "all details" etc. Without this field, Substly will only be able to map up a part of your services and costs.
 This field is sometimes called: place of purchase, vendor or similar.

 Link to an example .csv file (containing the same data as the picture below)